daynejones/Garage-Door-Pi/README.md

 To do:

 1. Make it actually secure instead of a simple password
-2. Put the garage door stuff into a class (Ruby?) so it is more readable and compact
+2. Put the bash scripts into a class (Ruby?) so it is more readable and compact
 3. Invent a low cost spacecraft